Coaching Your Child: Balancing Home and Sport

 The five events in the pentathlon were the hurdles, shot put, high jump, long jump, and 1500 meters.
 So for the next seven months, he and I went out almost daily, working together as a father/son team of two, to chase an American championship.
 His improvement in the five events progressed well, and most practices went smoothly.
 He listened to me and I listened to him, and I did a decent job of keeping home life and training separated.
 Our little two-person world was rosy.

-But…occasionally a practice session would show signs of going sour, and we would knock heads.
+But… occasionally a practice session would show signs of going sour, and we would knock heads.
 It didn’t happen often, but when it did I devised a little coaching approach that worked.
-I would simply say to him, “Let’s call it quits for today…and try again tomorrow”.
+I would simply say to him, “Let’s call it quits for today… and try again tomorrow”.
 So we would fold up shop, and to end a shaky practice on a high note we’d usually swing by the ice cream shop on the way home, still best friends.

 The national championships that year were in Decatur, Illinois, and it was hot, hot, HOT!
-He got off to a good start in the first event, which was the hurdles, but then through the high jump, long jump, and shot put, he went into a little funk.
+He got off to a good start in the first event, which was the hurdles, but then through the high jump and long jump and shot put, he went into a little funk.
 There were no disasters, and his marks were good, but at an American championship “good” isn’t good enough.
 He needed to “nail” an event or two, but couldn’t.
 And he slowly sank from the lead to something around sixth or seventh.

-…Which brought him to the final event, the 1500 meter.
+This brought him to the final event, the 1500 meter.
 While he rested in the shade guzzling Gatorade and popsicles and anything wet we could get our hands on, his mom and I pulled out the scoring tables and figured exactly how fast he needed to run the 1500 to pull the rabbit out of the magic hat.
 And here’s what we found: On this hot, hot, HOT day in Decatur, Illinois after a long morning of hellish competition in sweltering weather, he needed to beat the entire field by nearly a half lap in a race that was less than four laps long.

 And he set out to do it!